Vishnupriya609/100DaysofCoding/Day1.md

 - cons: slightly slower than direct machine code(through JIT compiler).
 ## Interview Questions
 1. Why java is not purely object-oriented language?<br>
-A. Because it supports primitive data types like int,string,float,double etc.which are not objects.That's why java is not purely object oriented language.
+Because it supports primitive data types like int,string,float,double etc.which are not objects.That's why java is not purely object oriented language.

 2. Which one is first?object or class?<br>
-A. Object is first as  we can't create class without having prior knowledge of an object.
+Object is first as  we can't create class without having prior knowledge of an object.

 3. Why should i learn java?<br>
-A. It is general-purpose programming language like we can create Desktop applications,web applications,embedded systems etc.
+It is general-purpose programming language like we can create Desktop applications,web applications,embedded systems etc.

 ## What is JVM?
 - The JVM is a Virtual machine that runs java programs.when you write java code: